 Most memorable of all was Bond’s Aston Martin DB5 (DB3 in the original text of Goldfinger (1957).
 Hollywood immortalized it with trick machine guns, rotating number plates, ejection seat, water- and oil-sprayers, a bullet-proof deck shield, and knock-off hubs which extended to rip the guts out of opposition vehicles.

-“The Locomotive”
+“The Locomotive” (Bentley S2)

 Never seen in the films was Bond’s Bentley Continental S2, which he called “The Locomotive.”
 It appeared in the novel Thunderball (1961).
 Fleming called it “the most selfish car in England…..
-Some rich idiot had married [it] to a telegraph pole on the Great West Road.”
-Bond bought the wreck, straightened the chassis and fitted a new engine.
+Some rich idiot had married [it] to a telegraph pole on the Great West Road.
+Bond bought the wreck, straightened the chassis and fitted a new engine.”

 Next he had Mulliners fit a custom body: “A trim, rather square convertible with only two armed bucket seats in black leather.
 The rest was all knife-edged, rather ugly, trunk.”
 [Not “boot”?]
 The Bentley was battleship grey, “painted in rough, not gloss….
 She went like a bird and a bomb and Bond loved her more than all the women at present in his life rolled, if that were feasible, together.”

-The twin exhausts—Bond had demanded two-inch pipes—he hadn’t liked the old soft flutter of the marque—growled softly as the long grey nose, topped by a big octagonal silver bolt instead of the winged B, swerved out of the little Chelsea square and into King’s Road.
 It was 9 o’clock, too early for the bad traffic, and Bond pushed the car fast up Sloan Street and into the park.
 It would also be too early for the traffic police, so he did some fancy driving that brought him to Marble Arch in three minutes flat.
 Then there came the slow round-the-houses into Baker Street and so into Regent’s Park.
 Within ten minutes of getting the Hurry call, he was going up in the lift of the big square building to the eighth and top floor….